geonetwork/doc/source/administrator-guide/managing-classification-systems/managing-directories.rst

 The synchronize process use the same parameters as the collecting process with 2 optionals arguments:

-- propertiesToCopy to preserve some element which may be defined in the fragment in the metadata (eg. contact role)
+- ``propertiesToCopy`` to preserve some element which may be defined in the fragment in the metadata (eg. contact role)

-- substitueAsXLink to indicate if copy/paste mode or XLink mode should be used.
+- ``substituteAsXLink`` to indicate if copy/paste mode or XLink mode should be used.